-The Program on Understanding Law, Science, and Evidence (PULSE) at UCLA Law explores the complex and multi-faceted connections between law and science, technology and evidence.
+The Program on Understanding Law, Science, and Evidence (PULSE) at UCLA Law was founded by Jerry Kang and Jennifer Mnookin and explores the complex and multi-faceted connections between law and science, technology and evidence.
 PULSE engages in cutting-edge and interdisciplinary research and innovative programming to examine how basic “facts” about our world, provided through science and credited as evidence, influence venues of law and policy making.

 Since its founding in 2009, PULSE has explored questions like these, among others:

 - What are the challenges and opportunities for the use of forensic science evidence, like fingerprint identification and other forms of pattern evidence?